 Portfolio Margin uses a risk-based model that determines margin requirements based on historical volatility by valuing a specific portfolio over a range of underlying price and volatility moves.
 This Portfolio Margin risk-based model takes into consideration positions in futures and options combined, which may help reduce the margin requirement of your portfolio.
 Portfolio Margin accounts offer these potential benefits to traders and market makers who maintain a balanced portfolio of hedged positions:

 - Increased leverage

-- To qualify for Portfolio Margin, you must maintain a minimum net equity of 0.5 BTC.
+- To qualify for Portfolio Margin, you must maintain a minimum net equity of 0.5 BTC or 15 ETH.